billy-le/billyle.dev/packages/website/src/content/posts/self-hosting-your-website-with-coolify-a-step-by-step-guide.md

 draft: true
 ---

-# Self-hosting My Website with Coolify - A Tutorial

-If you're thinking about hosting your own stuff but don't know where to start then you're probably like me.
+If you're thinking about hosting your own stuff but don't know where to start then you're not alone.
 I thought about what it meant to leave the safe walls of services like Netlify, Vercel, Render, etc. It was a tough decision because those are professional services that provide high security and technology which I have zero knowledge of.

-But after some considerations like listening to Syntax's episode of self-hosted platform-as-a-service (from here on out will refer this to as PaaS), wanting to host multiple websites and demo apps on a single server and reading the viral reddit post of Netlify charging a user for over $100k USD on a free tier, I wanted to try this out on my own.
+But after some considerations like listening to [Syntax's episode of self-hosted platform-as-a-service](https://syntax.fm/show/730/own-your-own-paas) (from here on out will refer this to as PaaS), wanting to host multiple websites and demo apps on a single server and reading the [viral reddit post](https://www.reddit.com/r/webdev/comments/1b14bty/netlify_just_sent_me_a_104k_bill_for_a_simple/) of Netlify charging a user for over $100k USD on a free tier, I wanted to try this out on my own.

 After a lot of trial and errors, I detached my billyle.dev from Netlify and have it running on my own server!
 Now I'm going to teach you how I did it.